Determining the Winner in Alternating-Move Games: Alternating-Move Games on Complete Metric Spaces

 The game $G=\left(\Dya,W\right)$, where $W\subseteq \Dyacanopy$, studied in Section~\ref{Main}, can be viewed as a variant of the $\left(\frac{1}{2} ,\frac{1}{2} \right)$-Schmidt game with target set $W$, in which Player II is restricted to choose a closed ball of radius $1$ in stage $-1$ of the game.
 Theorem~\ref{MainTheoremSmall} implies that despite this restriction, Player II can still guarantee a win in the game whenever $\dim_{\mathcal{H}}\left(W\right)<\frac{1}{2}$.

 In this subsection we study subgames of the $\left(\alpha,\beta\right)$-Schmidt games, in which at each stage, the players cannot necessarily choose every closed ball of a given radius, contained in the previously chosen closed ball, but can only choose a ball from a collection of admissible options.
-Even when restricting the players to a subgame, the sufficient condition for Player II to have a winning strategy in the game coincides with that in Theorem~\ref{MainSchmidt}. \begin{example}[continues=QuaternaryExample] The game $(\{0,1,2,3\}^{<\omega },\varphi_{[0,1]})$ is a $\left(\frac{1}{4},\frac{1}{4}\right)$-Schmidt game, in which Player II has a single choice in stage $-1$ of the game, the closed ball of radius $\frac{1}{2}$ around $\frac{1}{2}$.
+Even when restricting the players to a subgame, the sufficient condition for Player II to have a winning strategy in the game coincides with that in Theorem~\ref{MainSchmidt}, as long as the collection of admissible options is large enough. \begin{example}[continues=QuaternaryExample] The game $(\{0,1,2,3\}^{<\omega },\varphi_{[0,1]})$ is a $\left(\frac{1}{4},\frac{1}{4}\right)$-Schmidt game, in which Player II has a single choice in stage $-1$ of the game, the closed ball of radius $\frac{1}{2}$ around $\frac{1}{2}$.
 Then Player I can choose a closed ball of radius $\frac{1}{8}$ out of

 and so on.
 Similarly, the game $(\{0,1,2,3\}^{<\omega },\varphi_{[0,1]^2})$, is a $\left(\frac{1}{2},\frac{1}{2}\right)$-Schmidt game, in which Player II has a single choice in stage $-1$ of the game, the closed ball of radius $\frac{1}{2}$ around the point $\left(\frac{1}{2},\frac{1}{2}\right)$.
 Then Player I can choose a closed ball of radius $\frac{1}{4}$ out of